livetrails/targetj/README.md

 **TargetJS** optimizes performance by internally building a **tree structure** where there is a long list of components.
 The TargetJS task cycle monitors only the **visible branch** of the tree, ensuring high performance of pages with large lists of UI items.

-### Synchronous Event Handling

-Events in **TargetJS** are handled **synchronously** and made available to **all active targets** within visible components.
-This approach ensures **flexible, consistent event handling** and less error prone.

 ### Enhanced User Experience

 With its simplified and unified approach, eliminating the need for a static HTML layer and CSS files, along with the dynamic nature of targets, we believe TargetJS enables developers to focus on the user experience more than other frameworks.

-### Future Enhancements

-Currently, TargetJS generates HTML elements with styles.
-We plan to support additional rendering APIs, such as the Canvas API and the Animation API, directly within targets to make them easily accessible.
-This will also enable highly interactive UIs capable of efficiently handling a large number of objects.

 ---